-- The last method of analyzing data based on eigenvalue/vectors of covariance matrices can be applied to any type of data; let's consider a set of images here - First, download a set of face images from URL below and expand them in directory 'att_faces' in your working directory - http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html - Second, copy the script 'load_faces.m' in 'e11files.zip' downloaded from the course page - Using this script, load 400 face images (92x112 pixels) to X, a $400x10304{(=92x112)}$ matrix, by typing load_faces
+- The last method of analyzing data based on eigenvalue/vectors of covariance matrices can be applied to any type of data; let's consider a set of images here - First, download the 'att_faces.zip' file with a set of face images from CAPS11 material section in Google Classroom and extract it into 'att_faces' folder. - Second, copy the script 'load_faces.m' in 'CAPS11files.zip', also downloaded from the material section in Google Classroom.
+Make sure the 'load_faces.m' script and 'att_faces' folder are in the same directory. - Using this script, load 400 face images (92x112 pixels) to X, a $400x10304{(=92x112)}$ matrix, by typing